 An Easy Visual Guide To Check Writing In 6 Steps

-Today checks are being replaced by electronic payments.
+Checks are gradually being replaced by electronic payments.
 It's still important to know the steps to write a check.
-There are some people or companies that will only accept checks.
+There are even some people or companies that will only accept checks.

 Summary of The Six Steps To Properly Fill Out a Check for $32,302:

 - Date: Write the date (for example "March 29, 2022") in the top right corner